zephyrproject-rtos/zephyr/boards/arm/s32z270dc2_r52/doc/index.rst

 +-------------------+-------------+

-This board does not include user LED's or switches, which are needed for some of the samples such as :ref:`blinky-sample` or :ref:`button-sample`.
+This board does not include user LED's or switches, which are needed for some of the samples such as :zephyr:code-sample:`blinky` or :zephyr:code-sample:`button`.
 Follow the steps described in the sample description to enable support for this board.